Transgender booked in UP for kidnapping girl he married

 The transgender’s ‘wife’ was also taken by the police.

-The transgender and the girl however stated before police that they are adults, and have married as per their wishes and want to live together.
+The transgender and the girl however stated before the police that they are adults, and have married as per their wishes, and want to live together.

 The transgender said that he was undergoing preliminary treatment prior to a sex reassignment surgery in Delhi.